 Travel is wonderful and exploring local foods adds a whole new dimension to your trip.
 For me, as a professional chef, discovering local dishes, produce and techniques have also been a key part of my professional development.

-So what are you waiting for, get out there and start eating!
+So what are you waiting for, get out there and start discovering local foods!